how to make towels soft

 There are a few simple things that we can all try to remember to try and help keep our towels as soft as possible.

+Try not to put too many towels in your washing machine in one go.
+Keep your load as light as possible.
 The larger the amount of laundry, the less room your washing machine has to remove all the detergent and those pesky bits of dirt from your towels.

 using a washing machine for soft towels